-Muzna Al-Masri is an anthropologist, researcher and consultant and co-founding member of the Ethnography and knowledge in the Arab World Working Group.
+Muzna Al-Masri is an anthropologist, researcher and consultant.
+She is a co-founding member of the Ethnography and Knowledge in the Arab World Working Group.

 Aida Mukharesh is a Beiruti with roots in Yemen, Syria, and Denmark.
 She is currently a PhD Candidate in Sociology at the University of California, Santa Cruz, where she thinks, teaches, and writes about youth subcultures, political imaginaries, affect, gender, violence, and space.

 Watfa Najdi is an architect, urban planner, and researcher focusing on the intersection between urban and refugee studies.
-Watfa is the project coordinator at the Refugee Research and Policy Program at the Issam Fares Institute for Public Policy and International Affairs (AUB) and the Lebanon Research Coordinator for the Refugee-Led Organizations Project at the Centre for Lebanese Studies.
+Watfa is the project coordinator at the Refugee Research and Policy Program at the Issam Fares Institute for Public Policy and International Affairs (AUB).

 Sherin Assaf is an urban planner, researcher, architect, consultant, and activist.
 She has a Master’s Degree in Architecture (2015) and a Research Master in Urbanism “Planning of Territories and Urban Environments” from the Lebanese University and is interested in the bottom-up approaches of planning in post-conflict communities.